nomadkaraoke/karaoke-prep/README.md

 - Internet First: Completes operations which require internet first, in case user is preparing last-minute before a period of being offline!
 - Flexible Input: provide just a YouTube URL, just an artist and title, or both.
 - Playlist Processing: Capable of processing an entire YouTube playlist, extracting audio and lyrics for each track.
+- Easy Finalisation: After manually performing your sync (e.g. using [MidiCo](https://www.midicokaraoke.com)), run `karaoke-finalise` to remux and add your title screen!

 ## Installation 🛠️